 Once you’ve built out a form and added to a page, you’ll want to preview it before making it live on your website.

-- On the preview page, ensure that your new form shows up and is in the right place on the page.
+- On the preview page, ensure that your new form shows up as you’d expect and is in the right place on the page.

-- Return to the page where you’d like the form to appear.
+- Return to the page where you’d like to use the form.

-- Place your cursor in the location where you would like to embed the form on the page.
+- Select the spot where you would like the form to appear within the block editor on that page.

 Test for Errors

 Now that you know your form is appearing correctly, the next step is to determine if the form will show error messages to your users when necessary.
-For example, someone might forget to complete a required field.
+For example, when someone forgets to complete a required field.

 - Submit the test form.